chasedurrett/stemz/README.md

 - Header.js: Stateful (dropdownSelected: false).
 Holds logo and the dropdown menu for the link to the user profile page.
 - Nav.js: Functional.
 Holds links to samplePackForm.js and uploadSampleForm.js, also links to other views (browse sample-packs & browse samples)
 - samplePackForm.js: Stateful (sample-pack name and img, samples: [], selectedSamples: []).
 Holds post request and inputs to create a new sample pack, as well as a handleInput() function to update state.
 Also holds a get request inside of a componentDidMount to get all of the available samples to choose from, then maps over an array of samples including a button to push that sample to the selectedSample array on state.
-- uploadSampleForm.js: Stateful (name: '', bpm: '', genre: '', instrument: '', type: '', file).
+- uploadSampleForm.js: Stateful (name: '', bpm: '', genre: '', instrument: '', type: '', sampleUrl: '').
 Hold post request to create a new sample and send it to the DB.
 Holds inputs and a respective handleInput() function.
 The rest of the inputs--bpm, instrument, and type--will be selected from dropdown menus.
 - SamplesDashboard.js: Stateful (samples: []).
 Will hold a get request in a componentDidMount to get all of the samples to display and map over the array, returning Sample.js for each iteration.
 Will pass down info to Sample.js as props and a download function through props.
 - Sample.js: Functional.
 Will display the sample name, instrument, type, genre, and bpm, and a download button.
 - SamplePackDashboard.js: Stateful (samplePacks: []).
 Will hold a get request in a componentDidMount to grab all of the samplePacks to display on the front page.